 Non-Executive Director fees are considered and agreed by the Board (excluding the Non-Executive Directors) with no Director participating in any decision relating to his own remuneration.

 CAML continues to believe that the health and safety of our employees, protecting the environment in which we operate, and helping to develop the local communities are extremely important matters.
-These areas will continue to receive the appropriate attention from the CSR Committee and from the Group as a whole.
+These areas will continue to receive the appropriate attention from the Sustainability Committee and from the Group as a whole.

 The Nomination Committee’s main duties include making recommendations to the Board in relation to the appointment and re-election of Directors and the membership of the Board’s Committees.
-The Committee is chaired by Nick Clarke and its members are our five Non-Executive Directors, David Swan, Nigel Hurst-Brown, Roger Davey, Robert Cathery and Nurlan Zhakupov.
+The Committee is chaired by Nick Clarke and its members are our five Non-Executive Directors, David Swan, Nigel Hurst-Brown, Roger Davey, Gillian Davidson, Robert Cathery and Nurlan Zhakupov.

 In making recommendations for appointment, the Nomination Committee would consider suitably qualified candidates of any ethnic background or gender.
 After a new Director is appointed, they receive a comprehensive induction.
 All Directors have unrestricted access to management and receive regular updates from management to keep them abreast of the latest developments.